q0rban/wp-proxy/README.md

 **Built by [Tugboat QA](https://www.tugboat.qa) 🚢**

-This docker image is intended to be used as a proxy in front of a WordPress site, to avoid needing to run `wp search-replace`, which on larger sites or networked sites can be quite time-consuming.
+This docker image is intended to be used as a proxy in front of a WordPress site, to avoid needing to run `wp search-replace`, which on larger or networked sites can be quite time-consuming.

 This proxy is intended for use with [Tugboat QA](https://www.tugboat.qa), but